-The U.S. optical retail industry is highly competitive and fragmented.
-Competition is generally based upon brand name recognition, price, convenience, selection, service and product quality.
-We operate within the value segment of the U.S. optical retail industry, which emphasizes price and value.
-We compete with mass merchants, specialty retail chains, online retailers and independent eye practitioners and opticians.
+The U.S. optical retail industry is highly competitive and fragmented with competition generally based upon brand name recognition, price, convenience, selection, service and product quality.
+We operate within the value segment, which emphasizes price and value, and compete with mass merchants, specialty retail chains, online retailers and independent eye practitioners and opticians.
 We also compete with large national retailers such as, in alphabetical order, LensCrafters, Pearle Vision and Visionworks.
+Ongoing consolidation activity has created, and further consolidation activity may create, organizations that are involved in virtually every sector of the optical industry, from retail and wholesale to frames, spectacle lenses, and managed vision care.
+This increased consolidation activity may enable these companies to benefit from purchasing advantages and the ability to leverage management capabilities across a larger business base.
 The COVID-19 pandemic may lead to changes in both the number and positioning of our competitors.